neilkad/harsh98trivedi.github.io/_posts/2019-04-30-expectations-hurt.md

 I was pretty calm because I knew I'll find her in any of these current social media platforms.
 But you see!
 These platforms have their own drawbacks (it becomes really very complicated if you're on to find somebody when you actually don't know their username).
 I searched for the details she left with me, but all my efforts went in vain.

 Eventually, after 4 long years of searching on the web, I found a Facebook profile.
 It was one of her cousins.
 She was elder than both of us.
 And this hint gave me a completely different perspective to watch how these social media platforms can help someone to find a specific person.
 Now that when I saw the profile, I started doing hit-and-trial, and after a year, I was able to see her mom's profile on Facebook which at the end of the day helped me to find the one which I was looking for.
-Within 2 hours I was able to find her's.
-Yes, she was on facebook.
+Within 2 hours I was able to find her.
+Yes, she was on Facebook.

 After finding her on Facebook, it was time for me to confirm if she was on other social media platforms with that same username.
 This time I was curious.
 I found her on Instagram.
 Ok!
 Did I tell you that I was looking for her existence on these social media platforms and followed her private profile from one of my friend's Instagram ID?
 I know what it sounds like.
 But I couldn't afford to reveal my desperation.
 Within 30 minutes, the following request was accepted, leaving a new opportunity for me to dig deep into it.